GoogleCloudPlatform/cloud-run-release-manager/README.md

   Manager will get metrics about the candidate revision from the last 30 minutes
 - `-min-requests=0`: The Release Manager expects this number of requests in the past 30 minutes (given by `healthcheck-offset`).
-If no enough requests were made in that interval, no rollout or rollback is performed even if the other metrics show a healthy/unhealthy candidate.
-The default value of `0` means that the number of requests should be ignored when the Release Manager makes a decission about rolling out/back.
+If no enough requests were made in that interval, no rollout is performed even if the other metrics show a healthy candidate.
+The default value of `0` means that the number of requests should be ignored when the Release Manager makes a decision about rolling out the candidate.
 - `-max-error-rate=1` (in percent): By default, the only health criteria is a expected max server error rate of 1%
 - `-min-wait=30m`: If the candidate revision is healthy, it can be rolled out